 Google Pixel 3 and 3 XL

 The Google Pixel 3 and Google Pixel 3 XL are a few of the newer devices on this list.
 Released in late 2018, the “Made by Google” phones offer the unique perk of receiving major platform updates directly from Google.
-That means when a new version of the Android OS is ready, Google Pixel phones are the first to get it.
+That means when a new version of the Android OS is ready with new features and emoji, Google Pixel phones are the first to get it.

-This is in stark contrast to other OEM devices manufactured by Samsung, Motorola, who often take longer to push out major updates, or simply drop support for lower-end devices.
-For instance, Android 10 was ready for the Pixel 3 and 3 XL last year, while we’re only just seeing it hit the Galaxy S9/S9+ in February.
+This is in stark contrast to other OEM devices manufactured by Samsung, Motorola, who often take longer to push out major updates, or quickly drop support for lower-end devices.
+For instance, Android 10 was ready for the Pixel 3 and 3 XL last year, but it barely landed on the Galaxy S9/S9+ in February.

-Pixel devices also have a reputation of offering better performance than comparable Android devices, and the Pixel 3/3 XL is no different.
-Both phones offer cutting edge features like water resistance, with an IP68 rating.
+Pixel devices also have a reputation of offering better performance than comparable Android devices, and the Pixel 3 and 3 XL are no different.
+Both phones offer cutting edge features like wireless charging and water resistance thanks to an IP68 rating.
 While the phones are capable of withstanding a drop in the toilet or bathtub, they’re only rated for around 5 feet (1.5 meters) of water submersion for about a half hour.

-While both phones only feature a single camera lens on the back, it’s by the best quality camera on the market.
-That’s because Google’s proprietary HDR+ software feature uses machine learning to deliver superior low-light photos, even in near impossible situations.
-If you’re looking for the best camera on a cheap AT&T phone, the Pixel 3 and 3 XL are it.
+Although both phones only feature a single camera lens on the back, it’s by the best quality camera on the market.
+That’s because Google’s proprietary HDR+ software feature leverages the power of machine learning to deliver superior low-light photos, even in near impossible situations.
+If you’re looking for a cheap AT&T phone with the best camera — the Pixel 3 and 3 XL are it.

-The best part is that current prices are very reasonable, with the smaller unlocked Pixel 3 starting at $230, while the larger unlocked Pixel 3 XL starts at $225.
-We know, it’s pushing the definition of “cheap phone,” but by the time you read this article, there’s a good chance Pixel 3 prices will be even lower.
+The best part is that current prices are very reasonable, with the smaller unlocked Pixel 3 starting at $130, while the larger unlocked Pixel 3 XL starts at $155.
+By the time you read this article, there’s a good chance Pixel 3 prices will be even lower.
 See for yourself by clicking one of the buttons below.

 Samsung Galaxy Note 8

-Released back in 2017, the Samsung Galaxy Note 8 is one of the best cheap phones you can buy.
-With a big screen and stylus for writing/drawing on the display, the Note 8 actually has more in common with the Galaxy S9 Plus that launched the following year.
+Released back in 2017, the Samsung Galaxy Note 8 is one of the best — and largest — cheap phones you can buy.
+With a big screen and stylus for writing/drawing on the display, the Note 8 actually has more in common with the Galaxy S9 Plus that launched later that same year.

-The Note 8 features a whopping 6.3-inch display that’s almost as large as the iPhone 11 Pro Max.
-But unlike the 11 Pro Max, the Note 8 comes at a fraction of the price.
-Other specs include the S Pen which adds bonus functionality phone (more than your typical capacitive stylus), dual 12MP cameras on the back, Snapdragon 835 processor, 6GB of RAM, 64GB of internal storage, water resistance, 3,300mAh battery, and elusive headphone jack.
+The Note 8 features a whopping 6.3-inch display that’s nearly as large as the iPhone 11 Pro Max.
+But unlike the 11 Pro Max, the Note 8 only costs a fraction of the price.
+Other noteworthy specs include the S Pen which adds bonus functionality (more than your typical capacitive stylus), dual 12MP cameras, Snapdragon 835 processor, 6GB of RAM, 64GB of internal storage, water resistance, 3,300mAh battery, and the extremely rare headphone jack.

 To find the best deals on the Samsung Galaxy Note 8 for AT&T, simply click the button below to start shopping today.